skye-1201/REMIND/README.md

 # REMIND

-Official-style cleaned code for **REMIND: Retrieval-Augmented Reconstruction With Dual Memories for Modality-Missing Object Re-Identification**.
+Code for **REMIND: Retrieval-Augmented Reconstruction With Dual Memories for Modality-Missing Object Re-Identification**.

 This version keeps the code aligned with the paper and removes unrelated debugging, visualization, cache, and legacy files.
 The main pipeline contains two core components: